FuLygon/DazedMTL-Joiplay-Patcher/README.md

 # DazedMTL plugins.js Patcher for JoiPlay

+**Archived:** [JoiPlay 1.20.540](https://www.patreon.com/posts/joiplay-1-20-540-112995251) have fixed the issues with Dazed MTL games.
+This patcher is no longer needed.

 JoiPlay version 1.20.500+ currently have some issue with DazedMTL games, most common issue are black screen when starting the game or `failed to load js/plugins.js` error.
 This patcher help converting the game `plugins.js` and possibly fix these issues.

 If you still encountering any issue with the game, ask for support in the official JoiPlay Discord.